graphile/crystal/utils/website/graphile-export/exportable.md

 Generally speaking there are 2 methods of acheiving this, used in unison:

-1. All non-pure functions and their scope dependencies must be made exportable by wrapping in an `EXPORTABLE()` call, or be made importable via the special `$$export` property
+1. All non-pure functions and their non-trivial scope dependencies must be made exportable by wrapping in an `EXPORTABLE()` call, or be made importable via the special `$$export` property
 2. If a dependency cannot be made exportable/importable then instead of depending on it via the JavaScript scope, it should be passed at runtime via the GraphQL `context` and referenced from there (the third argument to a